 What Determines Your Credit Scores?

-Credit scores can play an important role in your life.
-A low score can make it more difficult and expensive to take out a loan or open a credit card.
-And even when you’re not trying to borrow money, low scores can result in higher insurance premiums, extra security deposits, and trouble when renting an apartment.
+Credit scores play an important role in your life.
+A low credit score can make it more difficult and expensive to take out a loan or open a credit card.
+And even when you’re not trying to borrow money, poor credit scores can result in higher insurance premiums, extra security deposits, and trouble when renting an apartment.

 Understanding the factors that impact your credit scores can be an important step in figuring out how to improve your scores.
 Often, these factors are grouped into five categories: